uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Getting Started
 To get started, you will need:

-* A valid Census Bureau [API key](https://api.census.gov/data/key_signup.html)
+* A valid Census Bureau [Data API key](https://api.census.gov/data/key_signup.html)
 * Docker (i.e. Docker Desktop)
 * Node 18+

 ## Using the MCP Server
-To use the U.S. Census Bureau MCP Server:
+To use the U.S. Census Bureau Data API MCP server:
 1. Clone or download the project locally.
 2. Configure your AI Assistant to use the MCP Server.